denizgol/Chrome-Extensions/random number generator/readme.txt

 3-)From the file browser, choose to extension-boilerplate/build/chrome or (extension-boilerplate/build/opera)

 #Load the extension in Firefox
-Open Firefox browser and navigate to about:debugging Click "Load Temporary Add-on" and from the file browser, choose extension-boilerplate/build/firefox
+1-)Open Firefox browser and navigate to about:debugging 2-)Click "Load Temporary Add-on" and from the file browser, choose extension-boilerplate/build/firefox